Malolos station: History

-Malolos was opened on March 24, 1891.
-Services from Manila to Dagupan commenced on November 24, 1892.
+The original station was destroyed in 1945 and was replaced with the current one.
 It was later abandoned after the ending of northbound services by the Philippine National Railways (PNR).

 The station was to be rebuilt as a part of the Northrail project, which involved the upgrading of the existing single track to an elevated dual-track system, converting the rail gauge from narrow gauge to standard gauge, and linking Manila to Malolos in Bulacan and further on to Angeles City, Clark Special Economic Zone and Clark International Airport.
 The project commenced in 2007, but was repeatedly halted then discontinued in 2011.